Notary Public Information

 CLICK HERE for Notary Public "Frequently Asked Questions"

-To qualify for a notary appointment, an individual must be at least 18 years old; a resident of the State of Michigan or if you are a non-Michigan resident maintain a principal place of business in the State; U.S. citizen or proof of legal presence; read and write in English; and be free of any felony/misdemeanor convictions, and other violations as described in the law.
+To qualify to become a notary, an individual must be at least 18 years old; a resident of the State of Michigan or if you are a non-Michigan resident maintain a principal place of business in the State; U.S. citizen or proof of legal presence; read and write in English; and be free of any felony/misdemeanor convictions, and other violations as described in the law.

 - $10.00 -- bond filing fee.

-- Method of payments accepted: cash, check, VISA, Mastercard, Discover and American Express.
+- Method of payments accepted: cash, check, VISA, Mastercard and Discover.

 Please make checks payable to: "Macomb County Clerk."